Ramesh Chandra (entrepreneur)

 Ramesh Chandra (born 1939) is the founder Indian Real estate company Unitech.

 Early life and education

-Ramesh Chandra, was born in 1941 to a banker, and spent his formative years in Farrukhabad, a town in Uttar Pradesh.
+Ramesh Chandra was born in 1941 to a banker, and spent his formative years in Farrukhabad, a town in Uttar Pradesh.
 After finishing his schooling there, he joined IIT Kharagpur, where he studied structural engineering.

 Career

 After completing a short stint at the Bridge and Roof Company in Kolkata post his graduation, he left to major in Structural Engineering at the University of Southampton in England.
 However, along with four of his friends, he started the United Technical Consultant Private Ltd., primarily a soil investigation company, in Delhi.
-He used to have net worth over $11 billion at his peak in 2007, but fell into trouble after it got embroiled in a telecom corruption scandal.
+He used to have a net worth of over $11 billion at his peak in 2007 but fell into trouble after it got embroiled in a telecom corruption scandal.